 This is the exact same for your mouth.
 Just because you rinse with something does not mean it will get rid of your bad breath.

 Why gum does not help get rid of bad breath

-This is the same as the mouthwash, you are only covering up the problem.
+This is the same as mouthwash, you are only covering up the problem.

 A lot of gums will contain sugar that will be fuel to the fire of bad breath.
-The bacteria in the mouth will feed on the sugar and produce acid that will start to break down the tooth surface, and also increase the number of bacteria in the mouth.
+The bacteria in the mouth will feed on the sugar and produce acid that will break down the tooth surface and increase the number of bacteria in the mouth.